-- 2022-2023 Calendar Overview of the year with month-to-month ideas - Membership Tips Tips to recruit new club members - Policies and Best Practices A few rules to stay on track as a new UNICEF Club - Event Ideas Stumped on what event to hold?
-Find some great socially distanced and online ideas - Fundraising & Events Best practices in fundraising
+- 2018-2019 Calendar Overview of the year with month to month ideas - Membership Tips Tips to recruit new club members - Policies and Best Practices A few rules to stay on track as a new UNICEF Club - Event Ideas Stumped on what event to hold?
+See what other clubs have done - Fundraising Guide Best practices to fundraise like a pro.